Aanu1995/franka_test_ros/franka_kitting_controller/README.md

 ### Phase 2: Launch the logger (requires Phase 1)

 Phase 2 launches **only** the C++ rosbag recording manager.
 It does not start the robot or the controller — it depends on Phase 1 already running.
+When the controller detects the logger, it **automatically opens the gripper** to its maximum width (`max_width` from firmware) at 0.1 m/s to prepare for a new trial.

 ```bash
 # In a separate terminal (Phase 1 must already be running)